 - Stir the bacon and shrimp into the vegetable mixture and let heat through for a couple minutes.
 Remove skillet from heat and squeeze in juice from seared lemon halves.

 - Season to taste with salt and pepper.
 Sprinkle remaining green onion slices on top and garnish with extra parsley.

 - Serve hot over cooked grits.
 Enjoy!

-- Bring water to a boil in a medium saucepan.
+- Bring water and milk to a low boil in a medium saucepan over medium-high heat.

-- Slowly stir the grits and salt into the boiling water.
+- Slowly stir the grits and salt.

-- Reduce heat to low, cover saucepan, and cook 15-20 minutes until thickened, stirring occasionally.
+- Reduce heat to low, cover saucepan, and cook 5-7 minutes until thickened, stirring occasionally.

 - Stir in cheese 1 cup at a time until melted and smooth.

 - Serve grits in shallow bowls topped with Cajun Shrimp.